sandervoerman/channels/README.md

 async def send_messages():
     """Send messages into multiple channels."""
     async with channels.open(a_sender), channels.open(b_sender):
-        # The context managers start the generators.
-Each generator
-        # waits until its counterpart at the other end of the channel
-        # is started by another coroutine.

         await a_sender.asend('Hello Arnold.')
         await b_sender.asend('Hello Bernard.')
         await a_sender.asend('Goodbye Arnold.')
         await b_sender.asend('Goodbye Bernard.')

-        # The context managers close the generators.
-Each generator
-        # schedules its counterpart at the other end of the channel
-        # to raise StopAsyncIteration.

 async def show_messages(name, receiver):
     """Show messages from a single channel."""